Five minutes with … the Hazard and Resilience Modelling team

-Chris is passionate about using different data types, such as temperature, terrain, or hazards to innovate and find new solutions to ‘real-life’ issues.
-One such example of this is his work with the emergency services where geo-data is inherently important but geology detail is not needed.
-Chris explains “what is crucial is the interpretation and ability for users to understand consequences of, for example, a landslide.
+Chris is passionate about using different data types, such as temperature, terrain and hazards, to innovate and find new solutions to ‘real-life’ issues.
+One such example of this is his work with the emergency services, where geodata is inherently important but geology detail is not needed.
+Chris explains ‘What is crucial is the interpretation and ability of users to understand consequences of, for example, a landslide.
 An emergency response team is not interested in the type of geology but does need to know how different areas and situations react and what the consequences could be.
 Another aspect of my work is the innovation of technical know-how.
-Looking to other sectors such as transport research, they’re completely different to geoscience, but the approaches to things like traffic flow and congestion, can potentially be transferred into different subject areas and used to model geomorphometric processes.
+This ranges from ensuring that we are up to date with current geo-environmental academic research as well as using that we are using the most effective and suitable technologies to create our products and carry out our analyses.’

 Chris finds much of his inspiration and motivation from being outdoors in the natural environment.
 It is intrinsically linked to his job but experiencing it for real not only helps his understanding, it also puts things into context.
-Especially, Chris says, a few days at the coast surfing is not only a great escape but also motivates him to continue to find sustainable solutions to geo-environmental issues.
+Especially, Chris says, a few days spent surfing at the coast are not only a great escape but also motivate him to continue to find sustainable solutions to geoenvironmental issues.

 To find out more about Chris’s data and projects, you can visit: